Graph Attention Reinforcement Learning for Multicast Routing and Age-Optimal Scheduling: Introduction

-Furthermore, real-world networks often operate under energy constraints, where the overall energy consumption of the network is limited \cite{cui2005energy}.
-This introduces additional complexity to the problem because a trade-off exists between energy consumption and AoI \cite{xie2021age}, making the existing multicast algorithms inapplicable.
-It is worth noting that the energy consumption of a multicast network is closely related to multicast scheduling decisions.
-For instance, a multicast tree with more destinations may lead to lower AoI but higher energy consumption.
-Hence, there is a clear demand for a novel multicast scheme that offers a comprehensive solution for optimizing AoI in energy-constrained multicast networks.
-In this paper, we aim to answer the following main question: \textit{How should one design multicast scheduling and routing algorithms to minimize the age of information?}
+Furthermore, real-world networks often operate under energy constraints, where the overall energy consumption must be carefully managed \cite{cui2005energy}.
+This introduces further complexity, as a trade-off between energy consumption and AoI \cite{xie2021age} renders existing multicast algorithms inadequate.
+Notably, energy consumption in multicast networks is closely tied to scheduling decisions.
+For instance, a multicast tree with more destinations may reduce AoI but increase energy consumption.
+Thus, there is a pressing need for a novel multicast framework that provides a holistic solution for optimizing AoI in energy-constrained networks.

+In this paper, we aim to further answer the second key question: \begin{Question} How can multicast scheduling and routing algorithms be designed to minimize the age of information? \end{Question}